markchitty/umunandi.org/readme.md

 This will show up in the umunandi.org (parent) repo as an uncomitted change to the submodule's tracked commit.
 Commit this change.

-Finally, log in to the local WordPress admin pages and click the Update DB button.
+Finally, log in to the local WordPress admin pages and click the Update DB button that you should be redirected to.
 Hopefully everything won't blow up at this point.

 ## Managed deployment configuration

-The production server at umunandi.org is set as a git remote for pushing to
+The production server at umunandi.org is set as a git remote for pushing to.

 + **Git repository on server** - <http://toroid.org/ams/git-website-howto>
 + **Public SSH key on server** - <http://smbjorklund.no/ssh-login-without-password-using-os-x>